Cyber Resilience

 CVE-2024-21206 is a medium-severity Observable Discrepancy (CWE-203) vulnerability in Oracle Enterprise Command Center Framework.
 Its CVSS base score is 4.3 (Medium).

-Operationally, ranked in the top 41.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Account Discovery (T1087); ranked at the 37th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References